 Introduction and background

 Thin Layer Chromatography (TLC) and densitometric methods have been used for analysis of various compounds.
-However, these methods are not used for the analysis of clobetasol propionate (CP).
+However, these methods are not used for the analysis of clobetasol propionate (CP) as active ingredient of drugs.
 CP is frequently used worldwide as pharmaceutical formulation in the form of ointments, creams, lotion, and cosmetics.
 It is a corticosteroid of the glucocorticoids and is used in the treatment of many skin diseases due to its anti-inflammatory and immunosuppressive activities.
 For treatments, it is often used alone or in combination with other topical agents.
 Most commonly used methods for the determination of CP are spectrometry, and liquid chromatographic methods such as RP-HPLC, and MS-HPLC.
 In this blog article, we will discuss the validation of a simple TLC-densitometric technique developed by Dolowy et al. for the quantification of CP in topical solutions as an assay according to the method categories defined by the ICH.

 Test principle and analytical method optimization